ChaosHour/aws-skip-repl/README.md

 watch -n 1800 -c ./rel2.sh

-If you don't have the watch command, you can use cron to run it every 30 minutes.

-while :; do ./repl2.sh ; sleep 1800 ; done
+If you don't have the watch command, you can use a while true loop to keep the script running. while :; do ./repl2.sh ; sleep 1800 ; done

 Or you can use cron to run it every 30 minutes.